michalfilippi/pytimers/README.md

 ## Usage Example

 The library allows you to measure the run time of your code in two way.
 Using decorators and using context manager to measure run time of any code block.

-### Decorator Timer
+### Timer Decorator

+The timer decorator can be applied to both synchronous and asynchronous functions and methods.
+ Decorating classes is not supported and will raise `TypeError`.
+PyTimers leverage python library [decarator](https://github.com/micheles/decorator) to make sure decorating will preserve the function/method signature, name and docstring.

 ```python
 import logging